 The Usher legend is given another life in this edition, combining the stories from our past and from our future, united through the art of the present-day artist Allois.
 As Ray Bradbury broke the barrier between Sci-Fi and mainstream literature, so Allois had made an attempt to combine two art forms into one.
 The reader is presented by the printed stories and their visual counterpart as found in the depths of the artist’s imagination.
 The result, a Fine Art Novel, combines the strength of classic literature and the power of fine art.

-This will be a full-color book printed on glossy paper.
+This is a full-color book printed on glossy paper.

 “Plenty can be said about two stories which many know well (or should) or how Allois’ artwork stuns in its stark rendering of both authors’ images, but it is how all three elements meld together in one of those few collector’s packages that is worth the price.”